In these Terms, the following definitions apply:

 - avoiding close contact with anyone who has a fever and cough.

-Government guidelines state that distancing must be observed to one person for every 4 square metres.
-We will track total occupants in the space and ensure that our occupancy rates do not exceed this guideline.
+Government guidelines state that distancing must be observed to one person for every 2 square metres.
+We will track total occupants in the space and ensure that our density quotients do not exceed this guideline.
 The maximum number of people allowed in various spaces as per social distancing guidelines are as follows:

-Maximum Number of People in Level 2 Front of House (excluding meeting rooms) = 15 People
+Maximum Number of People in Level 2 Front of House (incl. meeting rooms) = 68 People

 People must aim to keep at least 1.5m apart from each other.
 Physical distancing signs are placed around the space advising of these rules.